brilliant-ember/Machine_learning_notes/notes.md

 ![](screenshots/2020-05-24-20-17-34.png)*backpropgation https://classroom.udacity.com/courses/ud187/lessons/e0c70c77-5584-4f83-a47b-a67a6172ae75/concepts/ac6c6991-8096-4c7a-bad1-706f7e3d36f1*

-Normalization is when u make ur data between 0 and 1, for example for a pixel vvalue form 0 to 255, so you want to move that range and map it to the range between 0 and 1.
+Normalization is when u make ur data between 0 and 1, for example for a pixel value form 0 to 255, so you want to move that range and map it to the range between 0 and 1.
 This gives us better results almost always

 Regression is when u predict a single number/output from input data, for example estimating the price of a house based on its specifications is Regression
 Classification, is when u classifu duh.
 Outputs a probability distribution